-The fibration theorem for zero-cycles (Harpaz-Wittenberg 2016 - there is no restriction on the ramification locus of $Y \to \mathbb{P}^3_k$) then ensures that the k-variety Y satisfies conjecture (E) hence in particular has a zero-cycle of degree one as soon as $Y(\mathbb{A}k) \neq \emptyset$.
-This implies that X has a zero-cycle of degree one, Hence by Amer-Brumer X has a rational point.
-If such a k-point is smooth then $Y(k) \neq \emptyset$.
-If one is given a singular k-point on X then X is k-birational to a quadric.
+The fibration theorem for zero-cycles (Harpaz-Wittenberg 2016 - there is no restriction on the ramification locus of $Y \to \mathbb{P}^3_k$ ) then ensures that the k-variety Y satisfies conjecture (E) hence in particular has a zero-cycle of degree one as soon as $Y(\mathbb{A}k) \neq \emptyset$ .
+This implies that X has a zero-cycle of degree one.
+Hence by Amer-Brumer X has a rational point.
+If such a k-point is smooth then $Y(k) \neq \emptyset$ .
+If one is given a singular k-point on X then X is k-birational to a quadric, for which the Hasse principle holds.
 QED

-When the geometric pencil contains exactly 4 forms of rank 6 Here one reduces to the case where X is k-birational to a fibration $Y \to \mathbb{P}^1$, Y/k smooth, whose generic fibre is a smooth compactification of a principal homogeneous space under a torus.
-It is a classical result (Sansuc 1981) that the Brauer-Manin obstruction fro rational points is the only obstruction for smooth compactification of a principal homogeneous space under a torus over a number field.
-Liang's theorem then gives the result for zero-cycles : conjecture (E) holds for the smooth fibres.
+When the geometric pencil contains exactly 4 forms of rank 6 Here one reduces to the case where X is k-birational to a fibration $Y \to \mathbb{P}^1$ , Y/k smooth whose generic fibre is a smooth compactification of a principal homogeneous space under a torus.
+It is a classical result (Sansuc 1981) that the Brauer-Manin obstruction for rational points is the only obstruction for smooth compactifications of a principal homogeneous space under a torus over a number field.
+Liang's theorem then gives the result for zero-cycles: conjecture (E) holds for the smooth fibres.
 By Harpaz-Wittenberg one gets Conjecture (E) for the total space.
 From $Y(\mathbb{A}k) \neq \emptyset$ and Br(Y)/Br(k) = 0, one gets that Y has a zero-cycle of degree one, and then X has a zero-cycle of degree one, hence a k-rational point by Amer-Brumer.
+And we conclude as above.

-This completes the proof.
+This completes the proof of the main theorem in the possibly singular case.